 View reports (program settings, sampling results, and abbreviated summary reports) on the sampler's display.

-Collect the reports (except for summary reports) with an Isco 581 RTD and use a computer running flowlink or samplink to transfer the reports from the RTD to a file on the computer.
+Collect the reports (except for summary reports) with an Isco 581 RTD and use a computer running Flowlink to transfer the reports from the RTD to a file on the computer.